Coxeter-biCatalan combinatorics: Bipartite -bisortable elements and alternating arc diagrams

 \subsection{Enumerating bipartite $c$-bisortable elements in type B}

 In this section, we use certain alternating arc diagrams to prove the enumeration of bipartite $c$-bisortable elements of type B given in Theorem~\ref{main thm}.
-We first analyze the $c$-biCambrian congruence on the weak order for $B_n$.
-In order to reuse much of our work from Section~\ref{alt_arc_diagrams}, we realize the weak order on $B_n$ as a sublattice of the weak order on $A_{2n-1}$, through the usual signed-permutation model.
+In order to reuse much of our work from Section~\ref{alt_arc_diagrams}, we realize the weak order on $B_n$ as a sublattice of the weak order on $A_{2n-1}$, through the usual signed permutation model.

-In any finite Coxeter group, the map $y\mapsto w_0 y w_0$ is a rank-preserving automorphism of weak order (where $w_0$ is the longest element).
-It is a well-known fact (and an easy exercise) that for any lattice automorphism, the set of fixed points of the automorphism is a sublattice.
-When $W$ is $A_{2n-1}$ it is easy to check that the set of fixed points of this map is a Coxeter group isomorphic to $B_n$.
-(For example, take as simple generators the fixed points $s_is_{2n-1-i}$ for $i<n$, and $s_n$.)